 If you have never had Cold brew coffee, then get ready for a potential life changing experience, so lets take a closer look why you would want to drink cold brew and how to make it with a mason jar.\.

-Recipe on How to Make Cold Brew Coffee With a Mason
+Making Cold Brew Coffee In a Mason Jar

 You may have thought that its this super complicated process that only the pros can do well but if you use good coffee ( I like either a Ethiopia or Kenya) and follow these simple steps you will soon be making cold brew for all your friends and family.

 Essential Equipment For Cold Brew